 Immersive digital fiction

-As an independent studio we strive to create our own artistic projects with a commercial focus to support our growth and sustainability while adding to the creative richness and diversity of the Wakefield/Yorkshire region.
+As an independent studio we create our own projects with a commercial focus to support our growth and sustainability while adding to the creative richness and diversity of the Yorkshire region.

-Dreaming Methods’ immersive stories are used in schools and universities worldwide as well as providing a focus for academic research.
+Dreaming Methods’ unique and distinctive works are available across multiple platforms and used in schools and universities worldwide as well as providing a focus for academic research.

 Judi Alston